About Us

 Roger WingroveBridge, Languages and Newsletter

 Roger joined MVARA mainly to play table tennis.
-He is now the organiser of Language and Bridge classes.
+He is now the organiser of Language and Bridge classes as well as editing the MVARA Newsletter and writing articles for local publications.
 He worked in education and played different sports, which he gave up on his 50th birthday.

 Linda Doswell